Web-European-Conference/blog/_posts/2015-09-17-9-days-to-the-conference-nodejs-auth-tim-paypal.markdown

 ### Q: Tell us a bit more about yourself
 **A**: I am running PayPal's and Braintree's Developer Relations team in EMEA and APAC.
 Personally, I am coming from a mobile app and device development background before I started picking up web development.
 At Braintree_Dev, our team aims for supporting developers and startups across the globe.
-Two popular initiatves that we've started are [Startup Blueprint](https://blueprint.paypal.com/), a program that aims at supporting early- to mid-stage startups, and [BattleHack](http://battlehack.org/), a global hackathon format that happens in 14 cities and ends up with the finals in Silicon Valley.
+Two popular initiatives that we've started are [Startup Blueprint](https://blueprint.paypal.com/), a program that aims at supporting early- to mid-stage startups, and [BattleHack](http://battlehack.org/), a global hackathon format that happens in 14 cities and ends up with the finals in Silicon Valley.

 At the moment both my colleague Jonathan LeBlanc and I are authoring a book around data security and identity for O'Reilly and next to this project, I have been responsible for several additions to the _Mobile Developers Guide to the Galaxy_.